Public Health Pathway

 Public Health is a flexible pathway.
 You may take Public Health as your only CTE pathway or you may pair it with another of HeLa's pathways.
 Most of the Public Health courses don't have pre-requisite courses.
 Making it the most flexible of HeLa's pathways.

-A student must complete two-credits worth of Public Health courses (listed below) to be considered a "Public Health CTE completers".
+To be a Public Health Pathway completer: You must take the year-long Epidemiology course plus two other semester-long Public Health courses of your choosing.
+You can choose from Biomedical Law & Ethics, Immunology, Physiology of Aging, or Addiction & the Brain.
 However, students do not have to be committed to the Public Health Pathway to take the courses offered in the pathway.
 So come and try out a course or two!

 Mochi, the classroom Axolotyl.